bigbizze/pinescript-docs/final_combined_manual.md

 plotColor = color.green
 ```

-See the [Variable declarations](Variable declarations) page for more information on how to declare variables.
+See the  page for more information on how to declare variables.

 ## `:=` reassignement operator
 The `:=` is used to reassign a value to an existing variable.
 It says use this variable that was declared earlier in my